Opinion: It's Time To End The Colonial Mindset In Global Health

 I was a Spanish translator for American doctors seeking to create a program with the local community.
 This was meant to become a long-standing annual trip for medical and public health work — including potentially creating a permanent clinic where alumni could come to work.

 But this project was not continued after our two-week "parachute-trip."
-Logistical issue precluded us from forming a longer, more meaningful connection.
+Logistical issues precluded us from forming a longer, more meaningful connection.
 But now as I look back, I recognize that this project certainly connected to themes from the colonial era: Western doctors traveling to unknown territories to help less-educated locals.

 That experience made me realize how problematic short-term trips could be and steered me into a career in global health as a way to make a sustained contribution to the field rather than just dropping in for quick missions.

 Back in 2008, on one of our many evening drives home in the back of flatbed trucks through the Dominican countryside, I remember a candid discussion with one of the doctors.
-We lamented that even though we were working to treat coughs, colds, diarrhea and fevers, we were doing nothing to treat all of the reasons contributing to these diseases: poverty, the lack of paved roads and latrines, food insecurity, insufficient education and even political disenfranchisement — if you're not able to vote in fair elections, how can you hope to have any impact on government health-care decisions?
+We lamented that even though we were working to treat coughs, colds, diarrhea and fevers, we were doing nothing to treat all of the reasons contributing to these diseases: poverty, the lack of paved roads and latrines, food insecurity, insufficient education and even political disenfranchisement — if you're not able to vote in fair elections, how can you hope to have any impact on government health care decisions?

 A drop-in medical mission trip certainly was not the way to solve these problems.
 While the local people had a continual struggle against poverty, we as the Western visitors had the luxury of leaving whenever we wanted.